nai-kon/PlaySK-Piano-Roll-Reader/README.md

 * Ver3.0 only supports the scanned image.
 WebCam and .mp4 are not supported.
 * Automatically set the tempo if the input filename has the tempo keyword (tempoXX)
     * e.g.) `Ampico 52305 Clair de Lune tempo90.jpg` -> set the tempo to 90 automatically.
-    * The tempo of Welte T-100 is fixed to 98.
+    * If no keyword is given, the default tempo will be used.
+98 for the Welte T-100 and 80 for the others.

 # For developer